CookieUzen/weekend-ui/README.md

 This is already done in the Dockerfile.

 # Authors 🫡
-Uzen, Tommy, Tina, Annie
+Uzen, Tommy, Tina, Annie.
+Hats off to you!

-## Acknowledgments
+## Acknowledgments 😊
-Thanks to all the public datasets that allowed us to learn and play around!
+Thanks to all the public datasets that allowed us to learn and play around.
+Specifically, we use

+## What it does 🤔
+Our application inputs user data such as demographic details, lifestyle information, and basic medical history to predict the likelihood of developing specific health conditions.
+This tool is designed to be used by healthcare professionals to identify at-risk patients and possibly intervene earlier than usual.

+## How we built it
+We built this project using Python for data processing and machine learning, employing libraries such as Pandas, scikit-learn, and TensorFlow for more complex model implementations.
+The user interface was created using Streamlit, which allowed us to quickly develop and deploy an interactive web application.

+## Research 📚
+Our research began with a thorough review of medical journals and consultation with healthcare professionals to identify key indicators of each health condition.
+This informed our data collection and feature selection, ensuring our model's relevance to real-world scenarios.

+## Design
+The design of our application focuses on usability, ensuring that healthcare professionals can easily input data and interpret model predictions.
+The interface is clean, intuitive, and accessible, designed to be used in busy clinical environments without requiring extensive training.

 ## Challenges we ran into 😰
-We were finding
+We encountered challenges in dealing with imbalanced data, as some health conditions were significantly underrepresented.
+This was addressed by implementing advanced sampling techniques and adjusting model evaluation metrics to focus on sensitivity and specificity.

-## Accomplishments that we're proud of 😊
+## Accomplishments that we're proud of 🥲
-We are proud of
+We are proud of developing a model that not only achieves high accuracy but also adheres to ethical standards in AI, ensuring our predictions are as unbiased as possible.
+Additionally, seeing our application being potentially used in clinical settings has been incredibly fulfilling.

 ## What we learned 🤗
+Throughout this project, we've gained a deeper understanding of machine learning applications in healthcare, the importance of meticulous data preprocessing, and the ethical implications of predictive modeling.
+We also learned the value of interdisciplinary collaboration, combining insights from data science, medicine, and UX design!